 I offer a supportive, non-judgemental, sensitive relationship to help you to make real changes in how you manage your life.
 My work promotes moving towards living authentically, building self-esteem and having a quieter mind.

 Life’s challenges can have an ongoing impact on day to day living.
 Difficulties can range from dealing with uncertainty/change, anxiety, GAD, depression, isolation, relationship/family issues, work-stress, anger, abuse, neglect, PTSD or childhood incidents.

 Clients are encouraged towards a healthier mindset, adopting strategies and practical skills to move forward in a sustained, positive and self-regulating way.

 It’s never too late to benefit from therapy.
 Counselling changes lives irrespective of age, gender, sexuality, culture and diversity.

 Training, qualifications & experience

 I run my own private practice and have experience of working in educational settings, health services, therapeutic agencies and the criminal justice system.
 I have a relaxed, integrative approach, incorporating training and experience in humanistic, existential, CBT and coaching principles.
 I am also a qualified Mental Health First Aider and a member of the BACP Workplace & Coaching Divisions.
 Staying current with continuous learning is important to me.
-My qualifications, training and experience include;
+My qualifications, training and clinical experience include;

 - Approved status as Specialist Counsellor Victims First Thames Valley Police